natyrix/Telecommunication-Industry-User-Analytics/README.md

 - `User Engagement analysis.ipynb`: a jupyter notebook that analyzes the engagement of users
 - `User Experience analysis.ipynb`: a jupyter notebook that analyzes users' network experience
 - `User Satisfaction analysis.ipynb`: a jupyter notebook that analyzes the satisfaction of users

+### screenshots
+- `User Engagement Analysis`: a folder that holds screenshots of plots plotted using `plotly` for `notebooks/User Engagement Analysis.ipynb`
+- `User Experience Analysis`: a folder that holds screenshots of plots plotted using `plotly` for `notebooks/User Experience Analysis.ipynb`
+- `User Satisfaction Analysis`: a folder that holds screenshots of plots plotted using `plotly` for `notebooks/User Satisfaction Analysis.ipynb`

 ### scripts
 - `clean_dataframe.py`: a python script for cleaning pandas dataframes